A broadband hyperspectral image sensor with high spatio-temporal resolution: Conclusion and Discussion

 \begin{figurehere}

-{ {\textbf{Hyperspectral imaging performance comparison among different products.}} {\textbf{a.}} Hyperspectral imaging results of small targets.
-On the left, we displayed the measurements, the synthetic RGB images, and spectral images of several exemplar bands.
-On the right, the comparison is shown among the background spectrum, ground truth, and reconstructed spectra of the small targets, which were marked in the synthetic RGB image with a red rectangle. {\textbf{b.}} Hyperspectral imaging comparison in low-light conditions.
-The imaging results of our HyperspecI sensor, mosaic multispectral camera, and scanning hyperspectral imaging camera were compared at a fixed exposure time of 1 ms. We presented synthetic RGB images and spectral images (at 580 nm and 690 nm) of the measurements, along with the corresponding normalized data. {\textbf{c.}} Hyperspectral imaging results at video frame rate.
+{ {\textbf{Hyperspectral imaging performance demonstration on high resolution, high light throughput, and real-time capability.}} {\textbf{a.}} Hyperspectral imaging results of small targets.
+On the left, we displayed the raw measurements, synthesized RGB images, and hyperspectral images of several exemplar bands.
+On the right, the comparison is shown among the background spectrum, ground truth, and reconstructed spectra of the small targets, which are marked in the synthesized RGB image with a blue rectangle. {\textbf{b.}} Hyperspectral imaging comparison in low-light conditions.
+The imaging results of our HyperspecI sensor, a commercial mosaic multispectral camera, and a commercial scanning hyperspectral imaging camera were compared at a fixed exposure time of 1 ms. We presented the synthesized RGB images, exemplar spectral images at 580 nm and 690 nm, and the corresponding normalized data. {\textbf{c.}} Hyperspectral imaging results at video frame rate.
 On the left, we presented the results at three different time points (0 s, 1 s, and 2 s) while the object was undergoing translational motion at a speed of $\sim$0.5 m/s.
 On the right, we presented the results at three different time points (0 s, 0.02 s, and 0.04 s) while the object was undergoing rotational motion at a speed of $\sim$6 rad/s.
-We also compared these results with those obtained using a scanning hyperspectral imaging (HSI) camera.
-The reconstructed results were demonstrated using synthetic RGB images and spectral images at 550 nm, 700 nm, and 850 nm. \\} \end{figurehere}
+The result comparison was demonstrated using synthesized RGB images and spectral images at 550 nm, 700 nm, and 850 nm. \\} \end{figurehere}

-In addition, the demonstrated spatial resolution is 2048×2048 pixels at a rate of 47 fps, with a resolving ability of approximately 3.43 arc minutes for a 39-degree field of view.
-The light throughput across different spectral ranges is depicted in Fig. \ref{fig:2}d, which illustrates that the average sensitivity of our HyperspecI sensor is $71.8\%$.
-The value is much higher than that of RGB color cameras, mosaic multispectral cameras, and CASSI.

-When detection targets are relatively small, the detection accuracy can be affected by background information and environmental noise.
-Therefore, it is essential to confirm the spectral reconstruction performance of the sensor for small targets.
-To achieve this, we conducted experiments on a series of point targets with varying sizes, as illustrated in Fig. \ref{fig:3}a.
-The results indicate that HyperspecI sensor exhibits better spectral reconstruction accuracy when the radius of small targets is greater than a superpixel.
-The superpixel represents the smallest components of spectral modulation structure consisting of $4 \times 4$ material points or $12\times 12$ pixels in the imaging sensor.